 Kathleen Neils Conzen is the Thomas E. Donnelley Professor Emerita of American History and the College at the University of Chicago.
 Conzen’s research and teaching focus on the social and political history of the United States in the 19th century, with a special interest in issues of immigration, ethnicity, religion, western settlement, and urban development.

 Catherine Brekus is Charles Warren Professor of the History of Religion in America at Harvard Divinity School and in the Department of American Studies.
 She graduated from Harvard University with a BA in the history and literature of England and America, and she holds a PhD in American Studies from Yale University.
 Before coming to Harvard she taught at the University of Chicago Divinity School, where she was Professor of the History of Christianity and Religions in America.
 She was also an Associate Member of the University of Chicago's Department of History and an affiliate of the Center for the Study of Gender and Sexuality.

-Kathleen Sprows Cummings is an assistant professor of American Studies and the Associate Director of the Cushwa Center for the Study of American Catholicism.
-Her research interests center onthe study of American religion, with a particular focus in the history of gender and Catholicism.
+Kathleen Sprows Cummings is an associate professor of American Studies and the Director of the Cushwa Center for the Study of American Catholicism at the University of Notre Dame.
+Her research interests center on the study of American religion, with a particular focus in the history of gender and Catholicism.